grozanov-dev/ff_utils/README.md

 ```
 # ff_stabilize

-Stabilize video with VidStab lib and converts it to ProRes LT
+Stabilize video with VidStab lib, denoise and converts it to ProRes LT

 Usage:
 ```